 Yeah.

-Yeah, that's the thing is like it's a hard thing because you're going to want to make people be part of these data breaches just to listen to your show because as I was saying, like, you know, Spotify is implementing this thing, which to my knowledge, we don't have like an explicitly 18-rated show.
+Gonna have to, yeah, that's the thing is like, it's a hard thing because, you know, you're going to want to make people be part of these data breaches just to listen to your show because as I was saying like you know Spotify is implementing this thing which to my knowledge we don't have like an explicitly 18 rated show like but it's explicitly simultaneously with the subject matter how long before yeah at the same time like we do acknowledge that there's explicit content period and then how long before they actually look into

-You got to have your ID.
+You gotta have your ID.

-Like, you could say a lot on here that you do not get away with on other platforms.
+Like you could say a lot on here that you do not get away with on other platforms, a lot of true things.

 Everything we've said, nothing has been taken down on Spotify.